2014 CAF Confederation Cup qualifying rounds

 The qualifying rounds of the 2014 CAF Confederation Cup were played from 7 February to 27 April 2014, to decide the eight teams which advanced to the group stage.

 Draw

-The draw for the preliminary, first and second qualifying rounds was held on 16 December 2013 in Marrakech, Morocco.
+The draw for the preliminary, first and second qualifying rounds was held on 16 December 2013 in Marrakesh, Morocco.
 The entry round of each team was determined by their ranking points calculated based on performances in continental club championships for the period 2009–2013.